evansinho/Twitter-Redesign/README.md

 > In this project, I redesign a popular micro-blogging platform `twitter.com` also mocking the basic functionalities of the applcation.

+# Project Specification
+1. The user logs in to the app, only by typing the username (a proper authenticated login is **not** a requirement).
+2. The user is presented with the homepage (see the *Homepage* screenshot above) that includes:
+    1. Left-side menu (includes only links to pages that are implemented).
+    2. *Tweets* tab in the centre (skip *Photos* and *Videos* for this MVP).
+    3. Right-side section with *Who to follow (*skip *Trending for* this MVP).
+3. The *Tweets* section includes:
+    1. Simple form for creating a tweet.
+    2. List of all tweets (sorted by most recent) that display tweet text and author details.
+4. The *Who to follow* section includes:
+    1. List of profiles that are not followed by the logged-in user (ordered by most recently added).
+5. When the user opens the profile page (see the *Userpage* screenshot above), they can see:
+    1. Left-side menu (includes only links to pages that are implemented).
+    2. Cover picture and *Tweets* tab in the centre (skip other tabs and *Tweet to user* form).
+    3. Right-side section with *Profile detailed info.*
+6. The *Profile detailed info* section includes:
+    1. User photo.
+    2. Button to follow a user.
+    3. Stats: total number of tweets, number of followers and number of following users.
+    4. List of people who follow this user.
+7. At the end extend your MVP app with one simple feature of your choice.

 ## Built With

 - Ruby v2.6.5